Introduction to Program

 Incoming students will meet individually with the co-directors to discuss their background and interests.
 Co-directors will assist each student in developing a personalized curriculum and deciding on laboratory rotations which will complement the student's existing training.

-Students are required to take CB300: Introduction to Chemical Biology Research, Chem170: Chemical Biology, CB2200: Introduction to Chemical Biology, CB207: Molecular Approaches to Drug Action, Discovery and Design, MedSci 300: Conduct of Science and three additional courses chosen in consultation with the program co-directors.
+Students are required to take CB300: Introduction to Chemical Biology Research; Chem170: Chemical Biology; CB2200: Introduction to Chemical Biology; BCMP309: Principles of Drug Action in Man; BCMP207: Molecular Approaches to Drug Action, Discovery and Design; MedSci 300: Conduct of Science; and three additional courses chosen in consultation with the program co-directors.
 These courses must be passed with a B average or better.

 Chemistry 170.
 Chemical Biology.
 Applying chemical approaches to problems in biology.
 Topics include: protein engineering and directed evolution; RNA catalysis and gene regulation; chemical genetics, genomics, and proteomics; drug action and resistance; rational and combinatorial approaches to drug discovery; metabolic engineering.

 CB2200: Introduction to Chemical Biology.
-This course will provide a survey of major topics, technologies, and themes in chemical biology, with hands-on exposure to a variety of experimental approaches, followed by an in-depth introduction to proposal writing.
+This course will provide a survey of major topics, technologies, and themes in chemical biology, with hands-on exposure to a variety of experimental approaches.

 CB300: Introduction to Chemical Biology Research.
 Lectures introduce the research areas of current program faculty in Chemical Biology.

-First-year students must choose their dissertation laboratory no later than June 30.
+First year students must choose their dissertation laboratory no later than June 30th.

 Preliminary Qualifying Exams (PQE)